Learn More: Passenger Locator Card

 OBTAIN THE PORTUGAL PASSENGER LOCATOR CARD

 To get this locator card, you’ll have to offer some information about your flight and your health status.
-Keep in mind that all travelers (except travelers in transit) arriving from the U.S. will have to offer proof of a negative COVID-19 RT-PCR test taken within 72 hours before departure to Portugal.
+Keep in mind that all travelers (including travelers in transit) will have to offer proof of a negative COVID-19 RT-PCR test taken within 72 hours before departure to Portugal.
 You also have to adhere to the country’s safety protocols upon arrival.

 Check our application page to complete the Portugal Passenger Locator Card.